RobbieDahl/sbx-design-tokens/README.md

 ### Start the application
-This adds a overrides config for webpack that inserts a plug-in to watch and lint the sass. (react-app-rewired)
+This adds a overrides config for webpack that inserts a plug-in to watch and lint the Sass. (react-app-rewired)
 ```zsh
     npm run start
 ```